charklie/hyprdots/README.md

 - If you want to install a specific config:
     - CD into directory of config: e.g. `cd ~/.dotfiles/Pictures/wallpapers/`
     - Stow: `stow .`
-- Run `sh $HOME/.config/scripts/afterinstallation.sh` to make all scripts executable and add yourself to the input group. **This is required for keybind and waybar functionality.**
+- Run `sh $HOME/.config/scripts/afterinstallation.sh` to make all scripts executable and add yourself to the input group. **This is required for Hyprland keybind and waybar functionality.**
 - Restart your computer.

 ### Post Installation